sisinflab/adverse2021/cfp.md

 * **Camera ready deadline**: TBA
 * **AdvRSe 2021**: November 1-5, 2021

-Deadlines refer to 23:59 (11:59pm) in the AoE (Anywhere on Earth) time zone.
+Deadlines refer to 23:59 (11:59pm) in the AoE (Anywhere on Earth) time zone.TB